MrMicrowaveOven/request-list/README.md

 Also, I was unsure if the Request List was supposed to continue to show previous requests.
 I made it persistent, since otherwise the database would serve no purpose.

 Finally, all of the scripts and styles are contained on the HTML document.
 This looks... bad.
 I'm going to break off into a new branch and try to figure out why this is an issue.
-Meanwhile, the application is working perfectly (coding practices notwithstanding).
+I'm keeping the `scripts` and `css` folder, even though they are no longer in use.
+Meanwhile, the application is working perfectly (best coding practices notwithstanding).